Grounded Thinking in a Crazy World

 On the contrary, I will argue that any approach to understanding our world must be grounded in intellectual humility and a willingness to engage the social world around us.
 We are not isolated brains in jars, but sentient beings living and acting in a world filled with other sentient beings.
 We all live in the same reality, but interpretations of that reality vary wildly.
 Not all of them are equally valid.

 So how do we ground ourselves on such a shaky foundation?

-On that note, I've tried to develop a few simple guidelines to keep me intellectually grounded in our crazy, fast-paced world where I'm constantly bombarded by contradictory information.
+I've tried to develop a few simple guidelines to keep me intellectually grounded in our crazy, fast-paced world where I'm constantly bombarded by contradictory information.
 What's true and false?
 What's manipulative?
 What's genuinely informative and enlightening?
 When it comes to untangling everything we experience, we need first principles.
-Those who don't have them risk becoming helpless prisoners of today's insipid popular culture.
+Those who don't have them risk becoming defenseless against the ever-shifting winds of today's popular culture.

 More humility, doubt, mental agility, along with a healthy dose of introspection, are needed today.
 Some of these I've had to learn the hard way.
 I've been arrogant, overconfident, and dogmatic more times than I can count.
 I've also been dismissive of things that, upon further reflection, turned out to be true.
 That said, this isn't a recipe for anything-goes relativism.
 Once I am convinced of something, I adjust my beliefs accordingly to align practice with theory.
 Yet even when provisional conclusions are reached, the process of doubt and questioning never stops.

 The trick is to find the right balance between doubt and certainty, knowing when to embrace truth and when to discard error.

 So, first off,

 Be a gentle skeptic about what others believe